-This is the W8ER ham shack.
 I am using an Anan 7000DLE MkII radio.
-Both of my amplifiers are located in the basement and monitored on the computer screen via a web cam.
-The HB 8877 is shown in use on the second computer monitor.
+All of my amplifiers are located in the basement and monitored on the computer screen via a web cam.
+The 8877 is shown in use on the second computer monitor.

 The desk rack contains audio gear for both transmit and receive.
 I am using an EV RE-320 feeding a Symetrix 528E microphone processor.
-All audio sources are fed to the Arrakis 1200-5S console on the desk return and is fed into a Symetrix 420 driving the JBL L-88's on the overhead shelf.
+Audio sources are fed to the Arrakis console on the desk return and is fed into a Symetrix 420 driving the JBL speakers on the overhead shelf.

 QSL Note: I love paper QSL cards and if you send one, I will return one of mine immediately.
 Otherwise, I QSL via QRZ logbook.
 I do not use LOTW.

 Sandusky is the home of Cedar Point!
 Cedar Point is a 364-acre amusement park located on a Lake Erie peninsula.
 In 1870, a local businessman, opened a beer garden, bathhouse, and dance floor on the Cedar Point Peninsula.
 Over the years, the area became a more and more popular destination for relaxation and leisure.
 In 1892, the park's first roller coaster, the Switchback Railway, was built.
 A hotel called the Bay Shore Hotel was opened in 1899.
 Cedar Point's second roller coaster, the Figure-Eight Roller Toboggan, opened in 1902.
 Cedar Point is owned and operated by Cedar Fair and is considered the flagship of the amusement park chain.
 Known as "America's Roller Coast", the park features a world-record 72 rides, including 17 roller coasters – the second-most in the world behind Six Flags Magic Mountain.